Camurati–Engelmann disease: Classification

 Type 1 Camurati-Engelmann Disease is associated with an error occurring in the TGFB1 protein.
 Affected individuals shared a haplotype between D19S881 to D19S606.
 TGFB1 protein is encoded by the TGF-B1 gene, which occurs on chromosome 19q13.1-13.3.
 This protein is responsible for a multitude of functions, one of which includes regulating the function of osteoblasts and osteoclasts, which decreases bone resorption and increases bone formation.
 These functions can be affected by a series of mutations that occur on exon 4, near the carboxyl terminus of the latency associated peptide, or LAP.
 TGFB1 is expressed as a latent form, a mature form and a B1-LAP.
 Mutations to R218H affect the association of the B1-LAP and the mature form of TGFB1 by conformational changes to B1-LAP.
 These mutations can lead to a buildup of mature TGFB1, which accumulates in the mutant R218H fibroblasts.
 Fibroblasts are a type of cell that creates collagen and the extracellular matrix.
 This suggests that R218H mutation causes a disassociation between mature-TGFB1 and B1-LAP.
 Mutations at the LLL12-13ins and Y81H regions decrease the secretion of TGFB1, which leads to intracellular buildup of TGFB1.

 Type 2 Camurati-Engelmann Disease is still speculative, with no distinct evidence to credit its existence.
 There are many similarities between Type 2 CED and hyperostosis generalisata with striations of the bones (HGS), with some speculating they are two phenotypic variations of the same disease.

 Treatment

 Camurati–Engelmann disease is somewhat treatable.
 Glucocorticosteroids, which are anti-inflammatory and immunosuppressive agents, are used in some cases.
-This form of medication helps in bone strength, however can have multiple side effects.
+This form of medication helps in bone strength; however, it can have multiple side effects.
 In several reports, successful treatment with glucocorticosteroids was described, as certain side effects can benefit a person with CED.
 This drug helps with pain and fatigue as well as some correction of radiographic abnormalities.

 Alternative treatments such as massage, relaxation techniques (meditation, essential oils, spa baths, music therapy, etc.), gentle stretching, and especially heat therapy have been successfully used to an extent in conjunction with pain medications.
-A majority of CED patients require some form of analgesics, muscle relaxant, and/or sleep inducing medication to manage the pain, specifically if experiencing frequent or severe 'flare-ups' (e.g. during winter).
+A majority of CED patients require some form of analgesics, muscle relaxant, and/or sleep inducing medication to manage the pain, specifically if experiencing frequent or severe flare-ups (e.g. during winter).